GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 * Appeal to features that matter most to your visitors and emphasize keywords that might have brought them to your landing page.
-* This is a landing page.
-After you've made your value proposition clear, make your install promotion and call to action eye catching!
+* Make your install promotion and call to action eye catching, but only after you've made your value proposition clear.
+This is your landing page, after all.
 * Consider adding an install promotion in the part of your app where users spend most of their time.